Br1ckmaster/portfolio/index.md

 <h4>Trailer for Cat Burglar!</h4>
 {% include youtubePlayer.html %}

-<p>For more information about Cat Burglar, the source code, and the people who worked on it,
+<p>For more information about Cat Burglar, the source code, & the people who worked on it,
 click <a href ="https://github.com/stevencoombe/Game-Dev-Sim/" title="Cat Burglar GitHub Page">here</a>!</p>

-<p>You can download and play Cat Burglar <a href ="https://github.com/stevencoombe/Game-Dev-Sim/releases" title="Cat Burglar Dowload">here</a>!</p>
+<p>You can download & play Cat Burglar <a href ="https://github.com/stevencoombe/Game-Dev-Sim/releases" title="Cat Burglar Dowload">here</a>!</p>
 </div>

 <div class="Social Media">